sunhaiyong1978/CLFS-for-LoongArch/CLFS_For_LoongArch64-20210903_en.md

 ```

 ### 3.13 Groff
-	The process of compiling the target system will have certain requirements for Groff version, so install a newer version of Groff in the directory of the cross tool chain.
+	The process of compiling the target system will have certain requirements for Groff version, so install a newer version of Groff in the directory of the cross-compile toolchain.

 ```sh
 tar xvf ${DOWNLOADDIR}/groff-1.22.4.tar.gz -C ${BUILDDIR}